Youssefb89/HopIn/README.md

 ## Small note

-We wrote these docs in a simple style on purpose.
+These docs were written in a simple style on purpose.
-The idea is not to sound too formal.
+The goal is to keep them easy to read like a student project document.